Wasserstein Robust Performative Prediction via Lagrangian Relaxation

-As discussed, finding the performative optimum is generally intractable.
-Following the framework of \cite{perdomo2020performative}, we focus on identifying performative stable points.
-In this section, we develop algorithms to compute these stable points, and analyze their convergence rates under standard regularity assumptions.

-In Section~\ref{sec:problem}, we employ the Wasserstein distance to quantify the discrepancy between the true and empirical distributions.
-A common approach to evaluating this distance is through the Kantorovich-Rubinstein dual formulation, as detailed in the following lemma. \begin{lemma}\cite{edwards2011kantorovich} Let $\mathbb{P}_x$ and $\mathbb{P}_y$ be two probability distributions on probability space $\Omega$, the dual form of the Wasserstein distance is given as
+To evaluate the distribution shift induced by the model deployment, a commonly used metric is the Kantorovich-Rubinstein dual formulation of the 1-Wasserstein distance, as detailed in the following lemma. \begin{lemma}\cite{edwards2011kantorovich} Let $\mathbb{P}_x$ and $\mathbb{P}_y$ be two probability distributions on probability space $\Omega$.
+The dual form of the Wasserstein distance is given as